cwilper/tinyspa/README.md

 * Accepts ES7 Javascript, produces broadly-compatible ES5
 * Comes with popular ESLint settings that work well in Atom
 * Manages dependencies with NPM and builds with gulp
-* Javascript module bundling with Browserify
+* Bundles javascript, including source map, with webpack
-* Javascript transpilation and optimization with Google Closure
+* Optimizes javascript, excluding source map, with Google Closure
-* CSS preprocessing with rework, compression with UglifyCSS
+* Preprocesses CSS with rework, and compresses it with UglifyCSS
-* LiveReload support during development with gulp.watch and gulp-connect
+* Supports LiveReload during development with gulp.watch and gulp-connect

 ## Usage